svinota/pyroute2-cni/README.rst

     metadata:
       labels:
         kubernetes.io/metadata.name: test
-        pyroute2.org/network: 10.1.0.0
+        pyroute2.org/prefix: "10.1.0.0"
         pyroute2.org/prefixlen: "16"
         pyroute2.org/vrf: "1000"
         pyroute2.org/vxlan: "200"
       name: test

-* network: the prefix to use in the namespace
+* prefix: the prefix to use in the namespace
-* prefixlen: the network mask bits (will be merged into the previous label)
+* prefixlen: the network mask bits
 * vrf: the VRF to use for the namespace; see also `End.DT4 vrftable`;
   → creates interface `vrf-{int}` in the host netns
 * vxlan: VXLAN id of the transport between nodes;